Standardized, coordinated bat monitoring for Alberta.

 What is NABat?

 NABat is a multinational, multi-agency coordinated bat monitoring program across North America made up of an extensive community of partners.
-Partners use standardized protocols at sites (or “stations”) located in predetermined 10 km x 10 km grid cells to gather data.
+Partners use standardized protocols at sites (or “stations”) located in predetermined 10 km x 10 km grid cells to gather data as well as other bat survey types.
 Data are used to assess population status and trends, help understand how bats respond to stressors, and help sustain viable populations.

 What is the NABat Alberta Monitoring Hub?